mrchaoticx/Chaotic-Club/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [your contact email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at westberginc1@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

 Consequences for violating the Code of Conduct may include a warning, temporary ban, or permanent expulsion from the project, depending on the severity of the offense.